sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 When encrypting content for a user, the content is encrypted using the user's public key.
 However, it is important to note that public/private key encryption may not be suitable for handling large amounts of data.
-To address this, best practice is to use a symmetric key to encrypt the content, and then encrypt the symmetric key with the user's public key (as with groups).
+To address this, the best practice is to use a symmetric key to encrypt the content
+and then encrypt the symmetric key with the user's public key (as with groups).

 When encrypting content for a user, the reply user ID is required.